symfony/symfony/README.md

 - [Les-Tilleuls.coop][30]
 - [basecom][31]

-As the creator of Symfony, **SensioLabs** supports companies using Symfony, with an offering encompassing consultancy, expertise, services, training, and technical assistance to ensure the success of web application development projects.
+As the creator of Symfony, **SensioLabs** supports companies using Symfony with an offering encompassing consultancy, expertise, services, training, and technical assistance to ensure the success of web application development projects.